 Each group has a coach, who sets up the expectations for the swimmers.
 Those swimmers will work on grades and routines.
 Routines may be formed out of swimmers from a mixture of groups, depending on numbers and competition requirements.

 Any trophies awarded remain the property of the club.
 The winner of a trophy shall guarantee safe custody and return of the trophy when requested by the Committee.
-The Club shall be responsible for arranging and funding the engraving of the winner’s name on trophies.

 You are expected to keep the club informed of any medical conditions you are suffering from and any medication you are taking.